STEMskiller: Skill Set Map for Mentors of Early Career Researchers

 Definition:

 “Social responsibility” has many definitions, but even the Wikipedia entry on this topic includes a section relating to STEM and responsibility for knowledge and inventions which have negative consequences.[1]
-Professional societies and institutions often govern what is considered ethical within a particular community (e.g., the U.S. National Academy of Engineering’s has a Center for Engineering Ethics & Society with a link to additional resources such as the fledgling Ethics in Science National Clearinghouse).
+Professional societies and institutions often govern what is considered ethical within a particular community.
 Mentors ideally should make early career aware of social responsibility issues if this has not been emphasized in mentee’s prior education.

 [1] https://en.wikipedia.org/wiki/Social_responsibility